ResearchScientist/Notes-Project-Management/Tooling/Project Plan.md

 	- ask what was different and what was the same
 	- considering those differences does that change the given estimate

+Be empathetic.

+- Ask for their opinion, do not give it to them.
+Do not suggest your own estimates.
+Instead ask them how long a similar task took them on a previous project.
+- Repeat what they said in your own words.
+This allows them to confirm that they communicated what they intended and allows them to gain a bit of insight into your perspective.
+- Connect with their experience.
+Let them know you understand making estimates is difficult.
+Share how you also struggle with estimates and have even missed the mark.
+And it's ok, we just want to get the best estimate possible.
+- When asking for estimates be mindful of your preconceptions and judgements.
+- Recognize buffers.
+Ask if they included buffers for things such as holidays, sickness, emergencies.
+This helps them recognize that you understand their position and can help get a better estimate.

 ## Three Point Estimates

 Method for estimating task duration.